Case Study Case Management

-Local Government 2021 - 2022
+2021 - 2022

-Role: Service Design Lead
+My role: Service Design Lead

-💎 Key Skills:
+Key Skills:

 -

-Human Centred Design: User research, empathy and accessibility
+Human Centred Design: User research, empathy, and accessibility

 -

-Systems Thinking: Process mapping, ecosystem design, and scalability
+Systems Thinking: Process mapping, ecosystem design, and scalability.

 -